Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

   ENABLED=true;
 ```

 Give the SYSADMIN the ability to bind service endpoints.
+This will allow the SYSADMIN to create services.

 ```sql
 -- Bind Service Grant